Nicorette: Contraindications

 Specific contraindications listed by the FDA for various formats include sodium-restricted diet, stomach ulcer of diabetes (for gums and lozenges), or an allergy to adhesive tape or skin problems (for patches).

 The FDA suggests stopping use of Nicorette products in cases of irregular heartbeat or palpitations, symptoms of nicotine overdose (nausea, vomiting, dizziness, weakness, and rapid heartbeat) or skin redness caused by the patch.

 Formats

 Gum

 Nicorette chewing gum releases nicotine while chewing.
 Nicotine then is absorbed across the oral mucosa into the systemic circulation.
 Patients are advised to chew the gum slowly and intermittently to avoid the risk of releasing too much nicotine.
 It is also suggested not to eat or drink while chewing since foods and beverages can reduce nicotine absorption.

 Nicorette chewing gum is available in two strengths: 2 mg/piece and 4 mg/piece.
 Dosing would depend on the degree of nicotine dependence: light smokers should use 2 mg gum, heavy smokers (more than 25 cigarettes a day) should use 4 mg gum.

 Patients should chew gum once they feel the craving.
-The average adult dosage is 9 to 12 pieces per day.
-FDA limits maximum daily amount of 2 mg gums to 24 pieces.
+FDA limits maximum daily amount of 2 mg gum pieces to 24 pieces.

-It is suggested to use gum following a 12-week schedule, reducing the amount of gums consumed by the end of the therapy.